 During Yuma's duel with Misael, he breaks down to the point where he can't continue the duel and Kaito has to take over.

 When the true identity of Deep Blue is revealed, poor Ichigo of Tokyo Mew Mew is shocked into a loss of common sense, attacking her teammates and then refusing to fight, until Minto slaps her back to sanity.
 We wouldn't blame her; after all, it was her boyfriend and ex Mysterious Protector, Masaya.

 And it happens to Enishi as well when Kenshin finally defeats him.
 He eventually regains enough strength of mind to escape from captivity but as Kenshin notes in his current state he's simply incapable of hurting anyone.

-Also in Rurouni Kenshin, Kaoru has one of these after Kenshin leaves for Kyoto.
+Kaoru also has one of these after Kenshin leaves for Kyoto.
 Megumi has to talk her out of it.